 The Garden House nighly rate is intentionally set below the average

 nightly rate for cabins on Orcas.
+The reason: the Garden House is not positioned as a

-The (sadly, no longer in service) interisland ferry HIYU Orcas Island is one of four islands served by the
+Orcas Island is one of four islands served by the

 Washington